Kirthi-Raman/Appointment_NoShow/README.md

 In the last column, if it says ‘No’ then the patient showed up to their appointment, and if it says ‘Yes’ then they did not show up.<br>

 Based in the attributes, identify the factors which contribute in determining the no-show status for an appointment.

+## Steps:
+1. Dataset is accessed and cleaned
+2. Dataset is analysis